 The energetic cost of both the single- and two-electron quantum buses are now considered.
-As a benchmark, we compare the energetic cost of shuttling electrons, and the lower bound of a data bus in a classical CPU.
+As a benchmark we compare the energetic cost of shuttling electrons and the lower bound of a data bus in a classical CPU.

 With engineered couplings, the transfer of the electron is coherent.
 Hence the transfer itself does not require an energy source-the reason for an energetic advantage.
 However, the interactions must be turned on and off, which does have an energetic cost.
+The local fields do not require turning on and off and therefore do not have an energetic cost associated with each transfer.